 TIMEFRAME AND DURATION OF THE ASSIGNMENT

-The consultancy will have to be conducted within the period of April-October 2019.
-MoIDPOTLHSA will be responsible to establish a working group at the starting point of the consultancy.
+The consultancy will have to be conducted within the period of AUGUST-November 2019.
+MoIDPOTLHSA .
 MoIDPOTLHSA /SSA and UNICEF will support the selected consultant in establishing contacts with necessary stakeholders and arranging meetings with all relevant parties.
 UNICEF and SSA will be responsible for identification of training participants and organization of the training.
 The consultant will work in Tbilisi, with possibility to travel to the regions if needed.

 REMUNERATION AND ENTITLEMENT